 Indian Fry Bread is a traditional American Indian flat bread that are pillows of perfection.
 Making them in the air fryer makes them healthier and less greasy.

-- Easy Ingredients: All found in pantry.
+- Easy Ingredients: All pantry staples.

 - Family Friendly: They are just so fun to eat.